-The purpose of the 2015 MTDS is to guide County Government borrowing in the future financial years while providing a path for sustainable level of debt over the medium term.
-The MTDS evaluate both costs and risks of various scenarios and recommends an optimal debt management strategy for implementation during the future financial years.
+The purpose of the 2018 MTDS is to guide County Government borrowing in the future financial years while providing a path for sustainable level of debt over the medium term.
+It evaluates both costs and risks of various scenarios and recommends an optimal debt management strategy for implementation in the future.

-The institution arrangements for public debt management will be reviewed to enable the treasury execute its mandate effectively and efficiently under the constitution of Kenya 2010.
+The institutional arrangements for public debt management will be reviewed to enable the treasury execute its mandate effectively and efficiently under the constitution of Kenya 2010.
 The implementation of the constitution requires enormous amount of the resources, part of which will be sourced through borrowing.
 It's therefore, important to closely monitor the burden of the public debt at county Government level so as not to undermine economic growth.
 As we implement the constitution of Kenya, 2010, it is important that both the burden of and benefit from public borrowing is equitably shared between the present and future generations.
-Indeed, it is one of the key principles of public finance under Article 201 of the Constitution of geared towards maintaining a sustainable level of debt.
+Indeed, it is one of the key principles of public finance under Article 201 of the Constitution of Kenya, 2010.
+It's therefore expected that going forward County Government's fiscal strategies will be geared towards maintaining a sustainable level of debt.